The Only 5-Month Milestones That Matter

-Developmental milestones arrive at their own pace and that pace will be different for every baby.
-Still, as the months roll by some parents feel the need to get competitive, worrying that their baby is developing faster or slower than their peers.
-But baby development milestones should not be considered specific goals for a child to hit at a precise moment.
-What’s more important is that a parent pays attention to their child’s own developmental rhythm.
+Babies develop at their own pace, and the emergence of 5-month-old baby milestones will look a little different for every infant.
+Still, as the months roll by, some parents may find themselves feeling a little competitive, secretly pleased if their baby is developing “faster” or quietly worried if they seem to be falling behind their peers.
+But that’s not how baby developmental milestones work.
+They’re not specific goals that all kids should hit at a given moment.
+At every age, it’s more about a child’s own developmental rhythm.
 Some 5-month milestones may come sooner than others.
-But it’s important to consider the progress of your whole baby, rather than focusing on distinct moments.
+But it’s important to consider the progress of your whole, complex little person, rather than focusing on specific milestones or moments.

-By 5 months, your baby will be doing more of the same thing they did at 4 months, except they will be doing it louder, and with more strength.
+By 5 months, your baby will be doing more of what they did at 4 months — except they will be doing it louder and with more strength.
 You might find yourself looking for new skills, but know that things are going to accelerate pretty soon, so cherish this time before your baby starts becoming more mobile.

-Around 5-months your baby is starting to work on the skills that will eventually find them ambulating around your home in their preferred way.
-In order to eventually get mobile, your child will need to work on the muscles in their core.
-Many of their daily activities will find them crunching, scrunching and wobbling their way to stability.
+Around 5-months your baby is starting to work on the skills that will eventually get them ambulating around your home in their preferred mode.
+In order to become more mobile, your child will need to work on the muscles in their core.
+Many of their daily activities will find them crunching, scrunching, and wobbling their way to stability.
 Parents should feel free to encourage this behavior.

-What You Shouldn’t Stress About: At five months some babies have the knack for rolling over.
-If that’s not your kid, don’t worry about it.
-Here’s a fun fact: In some cultures babies are never given the opportunity to roll over, at all, over the first year of their life.
+What You Shouldn’t Stress About: If your baby isn’t rolling over at 5 months, don’t worry about it.
+Here’s a fun fact: In some cultures babies are never given the opportunity to roll over, at all, in the first year of their life.
 And yet they figure out how to get around just fine.
-If your baby is moving, appears strong and seems happy then there’s no need for angst.
+If your baby is moving, appears strong, and seems happy, then there’s no need for angst.

-At five months old, most babies are becoming more and more aware of how to use their hands.
+At 5 months old, most babies are becoming more and more aware of how to use their hands.
 Their dexterity is getting better, as is their reach and grip strength.
-They should be able to snag objects pretty easily now, making neckwear, beards and long hair prime targets.
+They should be able to snag objects pretty easily now, which opens up interactive activities to try with your 5-month-old.
+But this development also makes neckwear, beards, and long hair prime targets.

-Another fun quality about the newfound grabbiness is that whatever your 5-month old baby grabs will be brought straight to their mouth for investigation, which makes sense considering the wealth of sense organs on their face.
-But along with the grabbing and slobbering there will also be lots of dropping, both to figure out what gravity is all about, and get an understanding of the noises and parental reactions that occur when an object hits the ground.
+Another fun quality about the newfound grabbiness is that whatever your 5-month-old baby grabs will be brought straight to their mouth for investigation, which makes sense considering the wealth of sense organs in the face.
+But along with the grabbing and slobbering, there will also be lots of dropping, both to figure out what gravity is all about and to get an understanding of the noises and parental reactions that occur when an object hits the ground.

 Red Flags: Babies who have jerky movements, who don’t seem to be aware of their hands, or are unable to coordinate their limbs may need extra attention from you and your pediatrician.

-What You Shouldn’t Stress About: Babies will put anything and everything in their mouth.
+What You Shouldn’t Stress About: Babies will put anything and everything in their mouths.
 Don’t freak out about it unless it’s very small or very dirty.
-Also, you should expect grabbing and pulling — which includes hair — but know they’re not doing this to be mean.
-Same goes for repetitive behavior like dropping and then crying about dropping a toy.
+Also, you should expect grabbing and pulling — which includes the hair — but know they’re not doing this to be mean.
+The same goes for repetitive behavior like dropping and then crying about dropping a toy.
 It’s all exploration and it’s all very normal.